 Develops a systematic approach to engineering problem solving using computers.
 Includes applications in computer analysis, graphing and database operations using spreadsheet software.

-Prerequisite: GE101 with a grade of C or better; or consent of instructor.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher); and completion of GE101; or consent of instructor.
+(All prerequisite courses must be completed with a grade of C or better.
 Sp